gi097/json_parser/README.md

 @reflectable
 class Mark {
-  int mark;
+  int mark = 0;
 }
 ```

 Note the usage of `@reflectable`.
 All your classes which will be used for JSON
 parsing need to use this annotation.
-Also take a look at how lists are
+Also take a look at how lists and other properties
-initialized.
-It's important to make an instance of the list and to add the cast
+are initialized.
+For lists it's important to make an instance of the list and to add the cast
 method to let the parser work.
+All other properties needs to be initialized with a default value
+as well to make reflection work properly.

 Then you are all set and able to start the parsing.
 You can parse a JSON string
 using the following method: